wuichen/prismanext/README.md

     npm install
     npm run build
+    npm run prisma-deploy
     npm start

 You should run `npm run build` again any time you make changes to the site.

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

+## Open Prisma's dashboard

+1. Obtain the token to access prisma dashboard by running `npm run prisma-token`.
+2. Head over to prisma's endpoint and add /_admin to the end of the url.
+3. Click the settings icon and input the tokens value.

 ## Configuring